 Avoiding Spam in the Future

-Now that you know of several concrete ways for how to stop spam texts, spread the word!
+Now that you know several concrete ways on how to stop spam texts and how to block spam texts, we encourage you to spread the word!
 Help liberate your friends and family from these annoying and potentially dangerous messages.